chinamike65/hugo-tuolesi/content/book3/book3en.md

 The size of the highly proliferative result of the karma object depends on the karma object.
 If the object of karma is one's mentor, parents, or Buddha or Bodhisattva, these are all benefactors.

-Parents are the benefactors who nurture ourselves, and teachers, Buddhas and Bodhisattvas are the benefactors who rescue us from samsara, from suffering and attain happiness.
+Parents are the benefactors who nurture us, and teachers, Buddhas and Bodhisattvas are the benefactors who rescue us from samsara, from suffering and attain happiness.

 If you do good deeds to these objects, the good reward will be great; if you do evil deeds, the evil reward will be great.

 This is the strong proliferation of the objects of karma.

-The strong proliferative nature of the identity of the builder Sometimes, the identities of the makers are different, and the size of the retribution is also different.
+The strong proliferative nature of the identity of the builder

+Sometimes, the identities of the makers are different, and the size of the retribution is also different.
-Those who have not received ordinances, such as those who have just taken refuge but have not yet received ordinances, are compared with those who have received the five precepts.
+Those who have not received ordination, such as those who have just taken refuge but have not yet received ordination, are compared with those who have taken the five precepts.
 Those who take the five precepts create a little bad karma, and the karma will be very large; on the contrary, if they create a little good karma, The good news is also very big.

 316